crosscode-nl/partition/README.md

 I needed a solution for partitioning a slice.
 I searched for an existing package, and found the following StackOverflow question: https://stackoverflow.com/questions/30242567/in-go-how-can-i-partition-a-slice-array-string-of-any-type

 This pointed to a package which only has an implementation that uses chans.
-That has to much overhead too my liking so I wrote this package, but added more options of using this package to add flexibility of using this package.
+That has to much overhead too my liking so I wrote this package, but added more options of using this package to add flexibility in using this package.

 ## Performance